mtfy/snapify/README.md

 # Snapify 1.0.0
 * Used for mass-checking available Snapchat usernames, back when they added [a feature to allow users change their nicknames](https://www.theverge.com/2022/2/17/22938769/snapchat-username-change-update).
 * I wrote this script some Friday night back in February while being drunk.
 So, the script looks awfully hardcoded.
-But this is jut a proof-of-concept how exploitable the Snapchat's undocumented REST API is.
+Anyways, this is just a proof-of-concept how exploitable the Snapchat's undocumented REST API is.
 * I will leave the [Pull requests](https://github.com/mtfy/snapify/pulls) free to use, at least for now.
 However, I will archive this sometime soon.